Madagascar: Escape 2 Africa: Plot

 The next day, the animals panic when the watering hole dries up.
 Determined to redeem himself, Alex mends his friendship with Marty and they leave the reserve to investigate upriver.
 Julien suggests that offering a sacrifice to the nearby volcano will restore the water.
 Melman, forlorn and believing he is dying, volunteers to be sacrificed.
 Gloria stops him from jumping into the volcano, and realizes that he loves her for more than her appearance.
 Alex and Marty discover that the stranded humans have built a camp and dammed up the river, and Alex is captured by them.
 Zuba rushes to his aid, but Alex saves them both by dancing for the humans, who remember him fondly from the zoo.
-Marty, Melman, Gloria, the penguins, and the chimpanzees arrive in the repaired airplane and help Alex destroy the dam, restoring the water.
+Marty, Melman, Gloria, the penguins, and the chimpanzees arrive in the repaired airplane and help Alex and Zuba destroy the dam, restoring the water.
+Nana is washed away and trapped under a barrel when Alex and Zuba destroy the dam by crashing into the dam like a wrecking ball using a barrel attached to the penguins' "Super Plane" aircraft, successfully restoring the water to the reserve after she tries to stop them by swinging her handbag like a baseball bat to attack them and defend the dam.
+Nana is seemingly killed, but she actually survives the downstream unharmed, simply swept away by the flood and remaining stuck beneath the barrel unhurt when the dam was destroyed.
 Makunga angrily makes a stand for control, but Alex tricks him into being subdued by Nana, forcing him out of power.
 Zuba offers Alex the title of alpha lion, but he declines, believing the title belongs to his father.
 Zuba claims the title belongs to them both, and father and son become co-leaders.

-Skipper marries a bobblehead doll from the plane, and he, the other penguins, and the chimpanzees head off to honeymoon in Monte Carlo.
+Skipper marries a bobblehead doll he salvaged from the plane, and he, the other penguins, and the chimpanzees head off to a honeymoon in Monte Carlo.
 (Note: As depicted in Madagascar 3: Europe's Most Wanted (2012)) As for the quartet and the lemurs, they happily decide to stay on the reserve for a while.